-- 137. Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the Council and are included here for completeness. - 138.
+- 153. Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the Council and are included here for completeness. - 154.
 The Council has a contractual agreement in place to enable it to make up to £35m of loans, in total, to Hillingdon First Ltd should it request it.
 The Council has powers to terminate this agreement.
-The Council has no loan guarantees in place.
+The Council has no loan guarantees in place. - 155.
+The latest published accounts as at March 2022 show the Council is committed to making future payments to cover its pension fund deficit valued at £594.6m and has set aside £7.5m to cover other provisions and deferred liabilities. - 156.
+The Council may enter into a rent guarantee arrangements where appropriate.